Physical Therapy For Patellofemoral Pain

 But unfortunately, patellofemoral pain doesn’t go away on its own and can often worsen if ignored.

-If you’ve been experiencing symptoms of patellofemoral pain, it’s important to seek treatment from a physical therapist right away so you can return to your favorite physical activity as soon as possible.
+If you’re experiencing symptoms of patellofemoral pain, it’s important to seek physical therapy right away so you can return to your favorite physical activity as soon as possible.

 Does Patellofemoral Pain Go Away On Its Own | Capitol Physical Therapy | Washington DC Physical Therapists